AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powder.md

 Available only when the Peak List or Index Peak List tree entries are selected.

-#### For line plots with more than one powder pattern
+#### For Waterfall Plots (with more than one powder pattern)

-* **c: contour on/off** - if multiple powder profiles, then a contour plot is shown of the observed intensities.
-Data sets of differing length are padded/trimmed to match the 1st pattern.
-* **S: set color Scheme** - Select the color map used for contour plots
-* **m: toggle single/multiple plot** - In single mode, this will show only the one selected from the data tree.
-In multiple “waterfall” mode all are superimposed; offset options (below) can be used to shift them.
-The selected one is displayed as points & curve for obs/calc; others as obs lines only.
+* **m: toggle single/multiple plot** - In single mode, this will show only the one histogram selected from the data tree.
+In multiple “waterfall” mode, all selected histograms are superimposed (see **F** for selection); offset options (below) can be used to shift them.
+The mode for display of the selected dataset is determined by the **+** (or **=**)  key (see below).
-* **f: select data** - Allows a subset of the powder patterns to be plotted, rather than all.
+* **F: select data** - Allows a subset of the powder patterns to be plotted, rather than all.
+* **n: log(I) on/off** - changes the y-axis to be the log10 of the intensity; difference curve is not shown for log(I) on.
+* **o: legend contents** - toggles addition of histogram names in the plot legend for waterfall plots.
+Names are the histogram label or the data tree name, if the former is not set.
+See **f** for inclusion of phase names via tickmarks in the legend.
+* **s: Sqrt(I) on/off** - changes the y-axis to be the square-root of the intensity.
+The tickmark location is reset.
+* **+,=: no selection** - With waterfall plots, this is a four-way toggle.
+As before, in the default mode, observed points are shown as blue "+" signs (the color can be changed in preferences) and the fitted pattern as a green line.
+Pressing this once adds a line for the observed points, pressing it again removes the "+" signs.
+The additional mode for waterfall plots removes the calculated plot from the display and shows the histogram name as the histogram label or the data tree name, if the former is not set.
-* **+,=: no selection** - For multiple powder profiles, only the observed curve is shown when this mode is turned on ('+' and '=' do exactly the same thing).
+('+' and '=' do exactly the same thing).
-* **/: normalize** - For multiple powder profiles, all diffraction datasets are normalized so that the maximum intensity is 1 (does not affect the data).
+* **/: normalize** - For multiple powder profiles, all diffraction datasets are normalized so that the maximum intensity is 1 (only as displayed, the stored values are not changed).

-#### Offset modes for line plots in waterfall mode (multiple patterns only)
+##### Waterfall Plot Offsets

 * **l: offset left** - For a waterfall plot of multiple powder profiles, increase the offset so that later plots are shifted more to the left relative to previous plots.
 * **r: offset right** - For a waterfall plot of multiple powder profiles, increase the offset to the right (or decrease the left offset.)
 * **d,D: offset down** - For a waterfall plot of multiple powder profiles, increase the offset down.
 (D does the same as d but to a much larger amount)
 * **u,U: offset up** - For a waterfall plot of multiple powder profiles, increase the offset up.
 (U does the same as u but to a much larger amount)
-* **o: reset offset** - For a waterfall plot of multiple powder profiles, reset to no offset.
+* **O: reset offset** - For a waterfall plot of multiple powder profiles, reset to no offset.

-#### For contour plots
+#### For Contour Plots

+* **c: contour on/off** - if multiple powder profiles, then a contour plot is shown of the observed intensities.
+Data sets of differing length are padded/trimmed to match the 1st pattern.

+* **F: select data** - Allows a subset of the powder patterns to be plotted, rather than all.

+##### Contour Plots Display Options
+* **S: set color Scheme** - Select the color map used for contour plots.
+Default is 'Paired', black/ white options are 'Greys' and 'binary' (for black on white) or 'gray' (for white on black).
+Some others can be very colorful (but not all are useful!).

 * **d: lower contour max** - This lowers the level chosen for the highest contour color.
 * **D: lower contour min** - This lowers the level chosen for the lowest contour color; can be negative.
 * **u: raise contour max** - This raises the level chosen for the highest contour color
 * **U: lower contour min** - This lowers the level chosen for the highest contour color
 * **i: interpolation method** - This changes the method used to represent the contours.
 If selected a dialog box appears with all the possible choices.
 Default is 'nearest'; the other useful choice is 'bilinear', this will smooth out the contours.
-* **s: color scheme** - This changes the color scheme for the contouring.
-Default is 'Paired', black/ white options are 'Greys' and 'binary' (for black on white) or 'gray' (for white on black).
-Others can be very colorful (but not useful!)
-* **c: contour off/on** -This turns off contouring and returns to a waterfall plot with any offsets applied.
 * **t: temperature on/off** - Show “temperature” for y-axis; valid only if temperature is varied across data sequence and evenly spaced.
 * **s: toggle sqrt(I) plot** - Show sqrt(intensity) in contour plot